spgarcica/rNets/examples/example_imine_thermo/README.txt

-In this folder there are 4 different reaction networks.
+In assets folder there are 4 different reaction networks.

 a) 'comps_paper_simple.csv' and 'reactions_paper_simple.csv'
 b) 'comps_32_simple.csv' and 'reactions_32_simple.csv'